 The remedy to this sort of lukewarmness is not to preach cheap law, but to preach pure and undiluted grace.

-Adapted from Paul Ellis’s forthcoming book, Letters from Jesus: Finding Good News in Christ’s Letters to the Churches.
+Adapted from Paul Ellis’s book, Letters from Jesus: Finding Good News in Christ’s Letters to the Churches.